dildoran2195/sep10-freedom-project/blog/entry01.md

 <h1>
   EDP
 </h1>
-Dont use anything from example below for edp summary and skills because it is cheating and you are in list of cheaters so this time it is either parent meeting or phone call and 50 on any of your school work so do it on your own. this work needs to have multiple paragrps that are separated so google about this or ask slack
+Dont use anything from example below for edp summary and skills because it is cheating and you are in list of cheaters so this time it is either parent meeting or phone call and 50 on any of your school work so do it on your own. this work needs to have multiple paragrps that are separated so google about this or ask slack.
+Use <h1> and </h1> for skills, and summary as headings
 EDP
 Now, I am on the (Step 1) defining and the (Step 2) researching step of the EDP (engineering design process).
 At first, we were defining what we are most passionate about.
 Then, we do more deep research in the field that we are more passionate about and do more research about the technology that is used in that career.
 For instance, some technologies that were used in the field of architecture are “3D printers, augmented writing, and virtual reality.”
 I think I'll be on step 2 for a while before I move on to the next step of brainstorming possible solutions.